bytecodealliance/lucet/docs/src/lucet-runtime/killswitch.md

 ### `B -> C` timeout - Timeout when guest makes a hostcall

-If a timeout occurs during a transition from guest (B) to hostcall (C) code, there are two circumstances also contingent on if the instance has or has not yet switched to `Domain::Hostcall`.
+If a timeout occurs during a transition from guest (B) to hostcall (C) code, there are two circumstances also contingent on whether the instance has switched to `Domain::Hostcall`.

 #### Before switching to `Domain::Hostcall`